pauly7300/icloud3_v3_docs/docs/chapters/1-device-tracker-sensor-names.md

 Note: Additional sensors are created when you are tracking from an additional zone.
 This is discussed in Chapter # - Sensors.

+### Tracking from More than One Zone

-**Tracking from multiple Zones** - Normally, you will only be tracking a device from the Home Zone.
+Normally, you will only be tracking a device from the Home Zone.
 The sensor entities related to travel time, distance, intervals, next update time, etc. are all for the Home Zone.
 However, if you are tracking a device from more than one zone, you will select the other zone(s) on the *iCloud3 Devices* screen (*Track from Zone* parameter).
 Sensors are created for the Home Zone and for the additional zone(s) with the zone name added to the end of the entity name:

 - sensor.gary_iphone_travel_home, sensor.gary_iphone_zone_distance_home, etc.
 - Gary TravelTime (Home), Gary ZoneDistance (Home), etc.